chrisburnell/chrisburnell.com/src/posts/articles/2025-10-24-color-scheming.md

 This takes care of persistence of *Site-level Preferences*.
 I cannot overstate how amazingly powerful this little web component is!
 I use it every time I need to manage some sort of <q>state</q> on my website.

 What’s great about this approach is that we can leave `<storage-form>` alone from here and continue using CSS to control and manage how we respond to different colour schemes.
-We can build selectors that match when a particular `<option>` is selected (i.e., `checked`), and using the `:has()` selector, we can then apply a specific colour scheme based on what that selection:
+We can build selectors that match when a particular `<option>` is selected (i.e., `checked`), and using the `:has()` selector, we can then apply a specific colour scheme based on that selection:

 ```css
 :root:has([name="color-scheme"] [value="light"]:checked) {